InfiniteFederation/InfiniteFederation.github.io/_tmp/Intro.md

 "It's a good question  <br>
 /— I've had a great decade at JPMorgan  <br>
 / and I'm not running **from** anything.  <br>
-// I took the Cyber Data Mesh from a blank page  <br>
+// I took the Cyber Data Ecosystem from a blank page  <br>
 / all the way to enterprise adoption  <br>
 / and the Business Result Award.  <br>
 // I've essentially **completed the arc** of that work. //  <br>